hstalker/dotfiles/README.md

 operations are:
 * `(straight-use-package '(PACKAGE-NAME ...RECIPE...)`

+It should be preferred that all packages are managed via explicit recipes as opposed to using straight's automatic features in order to be fully reproducible.
+This should also be done for transitive dependencies.
+Pinning should be fully managed via straight's versioning functions (e.g.
+`straight-fetch-all`, `straight-freeze-versions` and `straight-thaw-versions`.

+All custom package specifications should be done under the `'custom` straight profile (i.e. `straight-current-profile` should be set to `'custom`).

 Local machine configuration additions (including configuration for packages declared in custom-package.el) should be placed in `$XDG_CONFIG_HOME/emacs/custom-config.el`.
 The provided operations are:
 * `(use-package PACKAGE-NAME ...CONFIGURATION-BODY...)`, where this follows typical third-party use-package usage.

+With `use-package`, we prefer to be as explicit as possible, and to design under the assumption that any package can be lazily loaded (which may not happen in practice due to inter-package dependencies, but the `use-package` blocks should be written with that in mind).
+We also prefer hooks + buffer-local modes to global modes in almost all cases.

 We provide three core hooks taking the frame being created for customizing frame
 appearance: